-We were required to write-down the value of some of our assets during 2009, 2010 and 2011 and if conditions worsen again or further worsen, we may be required to make additional write-downs.
+We were required to write-down the value of some of our assets during 2010, 2011 and 2012 and if economic conditions worsen again or further worsen, we may be required to make additional write-downs.

 We test long-lived assets for impairment whenever events or changes in circumstances indicate that the assets' carrying amounts are not recoverable from their undiscounted cash flows.
-We performed an impairment analysis of our long-lived assets during the year 2011 and as of December 31, 2011.
+We performed an impairment analysis of our long-lived assets during the year 2012 and as of December 31, 2012.
 In this impairment analysis, we focused on aircraft older than 15 years, since the cash flows supporting our carrying values of those aircraft are more dependent upon current lease contracts, which leases are more sensitive to weakness in the global economic environment.
 In addition, we believe that residual values of older aircraft are more exposed to non-recoverable declines in value in the current economic environment.
-The impairment analysis for aircraft older than 15 years resulted in an impairment charge of \$11.3 million in the year ended December 31, 2011.
-The impairment recognized related to four older A320 aircraft and one Boeing 737 classic.
-We also recognized an impairment of \$4.3 million on two engines and an intangible lease premium.
-In the years ended December 31, 2009 and 2011, we recognized impairments of \$18.8 million and \$10.9 million, respectively.
+The impairment analysis resulted in an impairment charge of \$12.6 million in the year ended December 31, 2012.
+The impairment charge recognized related to four older A320 aircraft and one Boeing 737 classic.
+In the years ended December 31, 2010 and 2011, we recognized impairment charges of \$10.9 million and \$15.6 million, respectively.

 If conditions again worsen significant uncertainties may cause a potential adverse impact on our business.
 In particular, our estimates and assumptions regarding forecasted cash flows from our long-lived assets would need to be reassessed.
 This includes the duration of the economic downturn along with the timing and strength of the pending recovery, both of which are important variables for purposes of our long-lived asset impairment tests.
 Any of our assumptions may prove to be inaccurate which could adversely impact forecasted cash flows of certain long-lived assets, especially for aircraft older than 15 years.
-If so, it is possible that an impairment may be triggered for other long-lived assets in 2012 and that any such impairment amounts may be material.
-As of December 31, 2011, 3.4% of our owned fleet, by book value, consists of aircraft older than 15 years.
+If so, it is possible that an impairment may be triggered for other long-lived assets in 2013 and that any such impairment amounts may be material.
+As of December 31, 2012, nine aircraft were older than 15 years of age, with a net book value of \$134.1 million which represented 1.9% of our total flight equipment held for operating lease.